jupyterhub/traefik-proxy/docs/source/etcd.md

 is a distributed key-value store.
-This is the choice to use when using jupyterhub-traefik-proxy in a distributed setup, such as a Kubernetes cluster, e.g. with multiple traefik proxy instances.
+This is the choice to use when using jupyterhub-traefik-proxy in a distributed setup, such as a Kubernetes cluster, e.g. with multiple traefik-proxy instances.

 ## How-To install TraefikEtcdProxy